+PROFILE: The Best Buy Foundation is the philanthropic arm of the consumer electronics big box store.
+What distinguishes this funder more is its narrow student age-group focus, which is limited to teens aged 13 to 18.
 The Best Buy Foundation defines “21st-century skills” as “innovative skills such as critical thinking, communication, collaboration, and creativity” that rigorously utilize technology.
 This obviously lends itself to STEM education, but this funder sees things more holistically, with STEM education as a means to a well-rounded education, and to better position students for college and career.

-Funding flows through two grant programs.
-National Grants provide awards typically in the $100,000 - $200,000 range to organizations whose work spans multiple cities.
-The foundation “prefers” those cities to include Atlanta, Chicago, Dallas, Denver, Los Angeles, Jersey City/NYC, Miami, Minneapolis/St. Paul, San Antonio, San Francisco/Bay area, Seattle and Washington D.C., because those are the locations of the foundation’s Teen Tech Centers.
-But even if you're not seeking support for work in these locations, be sure the ones you do include are within 50 miles of a Best Buy location.
+College readiness funding flows through two grant programs.
+The first, National Grants, provides awards in the $100,000 - $200,000 range to fund partner organizations for its Career Pathways program, which “offers teens a bridge to success through mentoring, career readiness preparation and internships.”
+The foundation prioritizes the cities of Atlanta, Chicago, Dallas, Denver, Los Angeles, Jersey City/NYC, Miami, Minneapolis/St. Paul, San Antonio, San Francisco/Bay area, Seattle and Washington D.C., where the foundation’s Teen Tech Centers are located.
 Eligible organizations are 501(c)(3)s with established out-of-school time programming, or programming with a “proven track record” of service to teenagers.
 Funds are only for program support, not general operating costs.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).